top of page

 For us, our recent purchase was a relatively short exercise as we are certainly not new to the caravanning world and already had our must haves list even before we began the hunt.
 We began with Jayco as we know Jayco have factories and repair shops and spare parts stores all over Australia.
 If things are going to go wrong for anyone, it always seems to be us so we want to have the security of fast and easy access to parts and or repairs (god forbid) if need be.
 Plus, we've always had Jayco's and love them.
 From the Dove, to the Finch, the Eagle, the Expanda, Sterling and StarCrafts, we've always found them to be simple to use and really nice vans.

 Then, we knew we definitely want to be travelling with an ensuite, with a separate toilet and shower.
 Although we have car fridges, we wanted the large sized fridge with separate freezer and plenty of room within each.
 I love cooking and need plenty of bench space in the kitchen, and most caravans we looked at were pokey in the kitchen.
-We gave up on so many nice caravans just because they don’t have the bench space which is a shame.
 We also wanted the luxury of an on-boared washing machine, you can watch our video on How To Use A Caravan Washing Machine.
 Mr wanted a dual axel, and air con and heating was a must!
-So we had narrowed down our search, but in turn was also not always a good thing because it left us with few to choose from.
+So we had narrowed down our search, but in turn was also not always a good thing because it left us with fewer to choose from.
 Patience is the number one key when going through this entire process.

 If you have the energy for walking all day, bumping around other show-goers and moving slow in herds of hundreds of other caravanners / campers, then the Caravan and Camping Show is your best be to taking a look at many many different types of vans.